Only the dead have seen the end of war.

 - Buccanneer, King Bradley, and Hohenheim all go out like this as Fullmetal Alchemist finally comes to a close.
 All three are smiling and lying on the ground very calmly and serenely.

 - One Piece seems to say that anyone with the Will of D tend to go out like this.
-Look at Ace and his parents all smiling and at peace.
+Look at Ace and his parents all smiling and at peace at their deaths.

 - Babel from Saint Seiya.